 The final topic is the canned meat with the pink hue that is as beloved in the islands as it is reviled everywhere else, spam.
 It usually appears in the local diet sliced then pan-fried, placed on a bed of rice and wrapped in seaweed, this particular form is called a “spam musubi”.
 Otherwise, it usually replaces bacon or sausage alongside breakfast foods or in fried rice.
 Tell-tale signs of a well-prepared spam musubi are a bit of a char on the spam, some furikake sprinkled on the rice that is not greasy to the touch, and everything tightly packed so that it doesn’t fall apart when bit into.
 You can find spam musubi all over the island, some popular choices could be a nearby 7-11 (or any convenience store), a football tailgate or potluck, or at any place that serves “plate lunch”.

-There are still many Hawaii topics to cover but I’ll bookend this chapter with a final bonus pick.
-Even if you’re not into fast food, check out a McDonalds in Hawaii as the menu here has quite a few items that you can’t find anywhere else.
-In particular, I would recommend the array of different deep-fried pies they have in rotation, like the haupia pie (coconut dessert), the taro pie (Hawaiian root vegetable), peach/mango pie, guava pie, or the pineapple pie.
+There are still many Hawaii topics to cover but I’ll bookend this with a bonus pick.
+Even if you’re not into fast food, check out a McDonald’s in Hawaii as there are quite a few items here that you can’t find anywhere else.
+In particular, I would recommend the array of different deep-fried pies they have in rotation, like the haupia pie (coconut dessert), the taro pie (Hawaiian root vegetable), peach/mango pie, guava pie, pineapple pie, or even the standard apple pie (every other state sells their apple pies baked).
 Other Hawaii-only picks, which aren’t must-haves, but would make for an interesting story/social-media-post are the saimin (old-school ramen predecessor), Portuguese sausage (or spam) eggs and rice on the breakfast menu, the occasional appearance of the McTeri deluxe (teriyaki burger), and fruit punch as a drink choice.
 If you have any questions or comments about the topics posted, feel free to ask them in the comments section below, also feel free to post your own suggestions for new Hawaii travelers if you have some good ones.